Po-Shen Loh: Other projects

-Loh is a prolific creator of expository math videos on YouTube under the channel name Daily Challenge with Po-Shen Loh.
+Loh is a creator of expository math videos on YouTube under the channel name Daily Challenge with Po-Shen Loh.
 He has also made many appearances on other math-related channels, which have collectively been viewed millions of times.
 Loh's videos have been praised for their attractive diagrams and high quality.

 Loh is the founder of Expii, a crowdsourced math lesson and problem solving website with tens of thousands of users.
 Loh also founded Live, a math education site in which student teachers teach small courses surrounding middle and high school competition math concepts via livestreaming and video chat, as a way to improve interactivity of remote learning during the COVID-19 pandemic.

 In March 2020, Loh and other Hertz fellows were asked to assist in helping combat the COVID-19 pandemic.
 They developed NOVID, a contact tracing app with the unique feature of notifying users before exposure, whenever someone in their social network is affected, rather than after.
 NOVID tracks infections anonymously using location information gathered from inter-communicating cell phones, and was tested in pilot studies on college campuses.